jexlor/cs2scraper/README.md

 ## Now let's get started

-## If you want to run script locally and get JSON
+# If you want to run script locally

 1. **Clone repository**